Union Benevolent Association

 Eagles Social Justice Fund

 In November 2018, the Eagles Social Justice Fund granted the Philadelphia Community Bail Fund $50,000 to bail out eight people ahead of Thanksgiving.
-In addition to posting bail, their award enabled us to provide vital support to people whose lives had been upended by pretrial detention.
+In December 2019, they granted another $15,000 to support our efforts to bring on full time staff.

 Established in 2018, the Eagles Social Justice Fund was formed to provide grants to organizations that work to reduce barriers to equal opportunity, with a specific focus on education, community and police relations, improving the criminal justice system, and other initiatives targeting poverty, racial equality, and workforce development in the greater-Philadelphia area.